-Google Analytics requests authentication to access Google Analytics data/reports.
+Google Analytics requests authentication to access Google Universal Analytics data/reports.
 Implementation of Google Analytics can be done in both places client and server.
 Server APIs support a wide variety of languages and the authentication process is transparent for users.
 Javascript is a language to access Google Analytics APIs in client implementation.
 Also, to view Google Analytics in javascript, users have to be authenticated.
 The process of authentication includes a Google form to enter user credentials.
 It works perfectly for a set of scenarios but it doesn't work if we want to see pageviews in static web sites.

 To solve an issue with authentication, we can use a Google Analytics token.
 A token allows bypass entering of credentials.
 It will add an extra step to generate a token and place it in a location accessible by your static web site.
 Google Analytics token has limited life; it is only 1 hour, so we need to renew our token every hour.
 It seems complicated but in fact not.
 It can be used a tool to generate tokens and push it in a static web site.